 All additions or alterations to Telstra InfraCo network plant shall be recorded in the appropriate Telstra InfraCo Systems.
-It is the responsibility of the SQ & ND to input the appropriate data to these systems prior to commissioning and handover.
-Recording of Subduct and Other Carriers Plant within the Telstra InfraCo Network
+It is the responsibility of the SQ & ND to input the appropriate data into these systems prior to commissioning and handover including recording of subduct and other carrier's plant within the Telstra InfraCo network.